jarvis-gik/distributor/README.md

 __Gutenberg Fullscreen Mode__ - [Gutenberg 3.8](https://wptavern.com/gutenberg-3-8-released-adds-full-screen-mode) originally introduced `Fullscreen mode` for the editor and [WordPress 5.4](https://make.wordpress.org/core/2020/03/03/fullscreen-mode-enabled-by-default-in-the-editor/) and [Gutenberg 7.7](https://github.com/WordPress/gutenberg/pull/20611) made that the default setting.
 Fullscreen mode creates a problem as the admin bar is no longer visible which means the Distributor push menu is no longer visible.
 We are [working on researching a resolution to this issue](https://github.com/10up/distributor/issues/597), but in the meantime we recommend clicking on the three vertical dots in the upper right corner of Gutenberg and disabling fullscreen mode to ensure the admin bar and Distributor push menu is in view.

-__Remote Request Timeouts__ - With external connections, HTTP requests are sent back and forth - creating posts, transfering images, syncing post updates, etc. In certain situations, mostly commonly when distributing posts with a large number of images (or very large file sizes), using poorly configured or saturated servers / hosts, or using plugins that add significant weight to post creation, Distributor requests can fail.
+__Remote Request Timeouts__ : - With external connections, HTTP requests are sent back and forth - creating posts, transfering images, syncing post updates, etc. In certain situations, mostly commonly when distributing posts with a large number of images (or very large file sizes), using poorly configured or saturated servers / hosts, or using plugins that add significant weight to post creation, Distributor requests can fail.
 Although we do some error handling, there are certain cases in which post distribution can fail silently.
 If distribution requests are taking a long time to load and/or failing, consider adjusting the timeout; you can filter the timeout for pushing external posts using the [`dt_push_post_timeout` filter](https://10up.github.io/distributor/dt_push_post_timeout.html).
 More advanced handling of large content requests, and improved error handling is on the road map for a future update.

-__Post Meta Associations__ - A distributed post includes all of the post meta from the original version.
+__Post Meta Associations__ :- A distributed post includes all of the post meta from the original version.
 Sometimes arbitrary post meta references an ID for another piece of content on the original site.
 Distributor _does not_ "bring along" the referenced content or update references for arbitrary post meta (it will take care of updating references in the case of core WordPress features, such as the featured image ID).
 This issue is very common when using field management plugins like Advanced Custom Fields (ACF).
 This can be addressed on a case by case basis by extending the plugin; for external connections, you can manually handle post meta associations using [the `dt_push_post` hook](https://github.com/10up/distributor/blob/f7b60740e679bce4671ccd69a670abadce4f2f93/includes/classes/ExternalConnections/WordPressExternalConnection.php#L646).
 For internal connections, use the [`dt_push_post` hook](https://10up.github.io/distributor/dt_push_post.html).
 Note that while named the same, these hooks accept different parameters.

-__Deleting Distributed Posts__ - When a post that has been distributed is deleted, the distributed copies will become unlinked ("forked") from the original and thus become editable.
+__Deleting Distributed Posts__ :- When a post that has been distributed is deleted, the distributed copies will become unlinked ("forked") from the original and thus become editable.
 Similarly, when a distributed post is unpublished, distributed copies will not be unpublished.
 More sophisticated "removal" workflow is on the road map for a future update.

-__Gutenberg Block Mismatch__ - When distributing a Gutenberg post to another site that supports Gutenberg, if a block in the post does not exist on the receiving site, the block will be converted to a "Classic" HTML block.
+__Gutenberg Block Mismatch__ :- When distributing a Gutenberg post to another site that supports Gutenberg, if a block in the post does not exist on the receiving site, the block will be converted to a "Classic" HTML block.

 __Parent Posts__ - Distributor does not "bring along" parent (or child posts).
 If your post (or custom post type) has a parent or a child, it will distribute it as if it's an orphan.

-__Custom Post Type Support__ - Internal Connections (multisite) support multiple post types.
+__Custom Post Type Support__ :- Internal Connections (multisite) support multiple post types.
 In order for distribution to work with External Connections that have custom post type content, that post type needs to be registered with the argument `show_in_rest => true` on the external site.

-__Unable to Push to New Custom Post Types__ - If new Custom Post Types are created after establishing an External Connection, you will only be able to `Pull` those from an External Connection.
+__Unable to Push to New Custom Post Types__ :- If new Custom Post Types are created after establishing an External Connection, you will only be able to `Pull` those from an External Connection.
 To ensure you are able to `Push` new Custom Post Types to an External Connection, you will need to update the External Connection by editing it and then clicking the `Update connection` button.

-__Backwards Compatibility__ - While we strive to be mindful of backwards compatibility much the same way WordPress itself is, we do not currently guarantee continued interoperability between different versions of Distributor.
+__Backwards Compatibility__ :- While we strive to be mindful of backwards compatibility much the same way WordPress itself is, we do not currently guarantee continued interoperability between different versions of Distributor.
 We assume the current userbase for this plugin has a high degree of control over any site that has been set up as an external connection and urge you to keep Distributor up to date.

-__Distributing Post content__ - By default, post content is rendered before being copied.
+__Distributing Post content__ :- By default, post content is rendered before being copied.
 This means that shortcodes are expanded before being distributed and remote posts will not have the shortcode, but rather the expanded HTML content.

-__Distributing Authors__ - By default, distributed stories reference the original site as the "author" with a link to it.
+__Distributing Authors__ :- By default, distributed stories reference the original site as the "author" with a link to it.
 This can be altered by extending Distributor with custom code to make it sync authors.

-__Distributing Post Date__ - By default, the "post date" on distributed stories is the date its published on the remote site, not the date published on the origin site.
+__Distributing Post Date__:- By default, the "post date" on distributed stories is the date its published on the remote site, not the date published on the origin site.
 This can be overridden by extending Distributor with custom code to make it preserve the post date.

-__Distributing Canonical URL__ - By default, canonical URL of distributed post will point to original content, which corresponds to SEO best practices.
+__Distributing Canonical URL__ :- By default, canonical URL of distributed post will point to original content, which corresponds to SEO best practices.
 This can be overridden by extending Distributor with custom code and removing Distributor's default front end canonical URL filtering (look for `'get_canonical_url'` and `'wpseo_canonical'`).

-__Drafts as preferred Status__ - By default, drafts are the preferred status and can't be changed at the source site.
+__Drafts as preferred Status__ :- By default, drafts are the preferred status and can't be changed at the source site.

 ## Developers

-### Running Locally
+### Running Locally :-

 If you are compiling Distributor locally, note that there is a minimum requirement of Node.js 8.10.
 If you're using an older version of Node, then it will not compile correctly.

-### Testing
+### Testing :-

-The plugin contains a standard test suite compatible with PHPUnit.
-If you want to test across multiple PHP versions, a [Dockunit](https://github.com/dockunit/dockunit) file is included.

-### Debugging

 You can define a constant `DISTRIBUTOR_DEBUG` to `true` to increase the ease of debugging in Distributor.
 This will make all remote requests blocking and expose the subscription post type.

 Enabling this will also provide more debugging information in your error log for image side loading issues.
 The specific logging method may change in the future.

-## Changelog
+## Changelog :-

 A complete listing of all notable changes to Distributor are documented in [CHANGELOG.md](https://github.com/10up/distributor/blob/develop/CHANGELOG.md).

-## Contributing
+## Contributing :-

 Please read [CODE_OF_CONDUCT.md](https://github.com/10up/distributor/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct and [CONTRIBUTING.md](https://github.com/10up/distributor/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us.